JuberiyaZ/ProjectDemocracy/README.md

 # ProjectDemocracy
-This is a new project for promoting democracy in the world.India is a democracy.America is a democracy.Pakistan is not a democracy.
+This is a new project for promoting democracy in the world.India is a democracy.America is a democracy.